 Teaching and learning will occur in a mixed-mode method to allow for both in-person and remote learning.

 - All fall classes will be held in a mixed-mode method with synchronous learning, with the exception of classes already designated as distance learning (DL).
-Iona’s course catalog lists classes and the learning mode on the College’s website.
+Iona’s course catalog lists classes and the learning mode.

 - To help protect our community, Iona will conduct the first week of classes online only starting Monday, August 10 to give every student a chance to submit their negative COVID test results.
 Online instruction will pertain to all classes.
 If a student elected to take a class in person, they will begin online and then transition to in-person instruction starting Monday, August 17.